 The following are the subjects to be treated at this international symposium:

 The human immune system uses the final products of oxidative stress to protect the human body from bacterial or virus infections.
 However, an excess of oxidative stress is closely related to almost all diseases as well as aging.
+In this symposium presentations will be widely accepted related but not limited to basic research as well as practical applications on these diseases and their symptoms

 The level of oxidative stress in the human body is the lowest at birth and stay low up to the age of 30.
 This level increases after the age of 30.
 Very high levels of oxidative stress in the human body have been found in children that suffer from progeria, a well-known genetic disease that makes the body to age very fast and causes premature death before age of 20.
 As a consequence, reducing oxidative stress may prevent various disease and prolong human life as well.
 Mitochondria, an organelle or a specialized cell subunit that is found in every cell of the human body except red blood cells is a resource of oxidative stress that produces energy and detox of human body.
 As such, controlling mitochondrial functions related to aging is subject of numerous scientific researches worldwide.
 Aging and the quality of life are important factors for sustainable development.